Media and Artistic Research (MA, MFA, PhD)

 For the MFA and Paths B and C of the PhD program, some courses will require materials, depending on the technological resources needed for the specific research-creation project.

-Seminar exploring and questioning the history, theory and aesthetics of Fine Arts, and the diverse and shifting conceptions of Fine Arts disciplines in relation to other social and cultural forms.
+Seminar exploring and questioning the history, theory and aesthetics of Media, Art, and Performance and the diverse and shifting conceptions of Media, Art, and performance in disciplines in relation to other social and cultural forms.

 MAP 804 Seminar in Media, Art, and Performance